Ace Back-To-School Advertising By Doing your Location Homework

 1. Identify the Parents

 The first step for any brand looking to build relationships with potential customers is to identify them.
 So how can brands identify back-to-school shoppers?
 Well, by paying attention to the places they visit.

 The most obvious place to look is in the stores themselves.
 The ICSC’s latest survey finds that 89 percent of back to school shoppers plan to shop in physical store locations this summer.
-That’s why the majority of back to school briefs will be answered with a strategy to geo-fence stores to a 10 mile radius & target devices belonging to 28-54yr olds using mobile GPS in the hope that they’re parents of school-age children.
+That’s why the majority of back to school briefs will be answered with a strategy to geo-fence stores to a 10 mile radius & target devices belonging to 28-54yr olds using mobile GPS in the hope that they’re parents in market for back to school products.
 With geofencing, brands identify shoppers by using 3- and 4G GPS or Wi-Fi data to collect device IDs located within the perimeter of a certain store.

 But geofencing alone is not enough.
 Being 30yrs old & near a Target doesn’t mean you’re interested in saving on a geometry set.
 Failure to augment the geo-fence with other sources of behavioral & consumer data means brands will be wasting money on young adults who aren’t parents at all.
 That’s what Blis’ insights revealed when we geofenced 300 Target store locations across the U.S. for two weeks to identify women aged 28 to 48: a standard back to school advertising strategy to reach moms.
 But of the thousands of women shopping at Target stores, how many of them are actually parents?
 What proportion actually take their kids to school?
 Well, 19% actually.
 Less than 1 in 5 women, 28-48yrs old, in proximity to a Target store had also done the school-run in the previous 2 months.